kaascevich/Haven/src/content/drafts/macbookair61.md

 - an 11" early-2014 MacBook Air, which doesn't really serve any useful purpose[^1]
 - an iMac G4 that's 3 years older than me

 Obviously, the 20-year-old iMac is not a contender.
-My M1 MacBook, by the virture of being an M1 MacBook, is also off the table.
+My M1 MacBook, by virture of being an M1 MacBook, is also off the table.
 The Zenbook has historically served as my all-around plaything, but I had just reinstalled Windows and spent far too much time getting it to a usable state, so I wasn't gonna be touching that for a while.

 So, my brain went: "Hey, I have that old Intel MacBook lying around.
 Why don't I try NixOS on that?"